fbpx

 What is Antithrombin?

-Antithrombin is a protein in our blood stream, which functions as a naturally occurring mild blood thinner.
+Antithrombin is a protein in our blood, which functions as a naturally occurring anticoagulant.
 It is like a police protein that prevents us from clotting too much.
 It blocks our blood clotting mechanism by inactivating the major clotting protein “thrombin.”
 It is, therefore, called “anti-thrombin.”
 While antithrombin III was the original name given to this protein, the correct name now is just antithrombin, with the “III” dropped.
 Common names and abbreviations for the same protein are antithrombin, antithrombin III, AT, ATIII, and heparin cofactor I.

 Why is Antithrombin Important?